 Whatsapp, a flaw endangers group chats

-From a study conducted by researchers at the Ruhr University in Bochum, hackers can add people to group chats on WhatsApp.
+According to a study conducted by researchers at Ruhr University Bochum, hackers can add people to group chats on WhatsApp.

 In the years Whatsapp has invested heavily in user data security.
-Two-factor authentication and end-to-end conversation encryption have been introduced thanks to Open Whisper Systems.
-Above all, the latter decision allowed to improve privacy and to protect from hackers.
+It introduced two-factor authentication and end-to-end encryption of conversations thanks to Open Whisper Systems.
+This last step, in particular, has improved privacy and protected against hackers.

-The turnaround of introducing end-to-end encryption within the application has been welcomed by both users and experts.
-The use of the end-to-end encryption it should suggest that user data is safe and that no one can intrude on their conversations.
-But in reality it is not so.
-This is what emerges from research conducted from the Ruhr University of Bochum (in Germany) who discovered the presence of a do it inside the WhatsApp servers.
+The breakthrough of introducing end-to-end encryption within the application has been welcomed by both users and experts.
+The use of end-to-end encryption It should make people think that users' data is safe and that no one can interfere with their conversations.
+But in reality, this isn't the case.
+This is what a study conducted from Ruhr University Bochum (in Germany) who discovered the presence of a flaw within WhatsApp servers.

 What the researchers found

-The study was presented during the Real World Crypto security conference and was immediately talked about a lot.
+The study was presented at the Real World Crypto security conference and immediately became a talking point.

 The research found flaws in three instant messaging applications: WhatsApp, Signal and Threema.
-While the problems encountered in the last two apps are easy to fix, the WhatsApp bug it would potentially endanger all group conversations.
-According to the researchers, a flaw would allow everyone with access to WhatsApp servers to add people to group conversations, without asking the administrators for consent.
-Due to this bug, hackers could enter chats without anyone noticing and start collecting user data.
+While the problems encountered in the last two apps are easy to fix, the WhatsApp bug It would potentially jeopardize all group conversations.
+According to researchers, a flaw would allow anyone with access to WhatsApp servers to add people to group conversations without asking administrators' permission.
+This flaw would allow hackers to gain unnoticed access to chats and begin collecting user data.

-Access to WhatsApp servers would allow hackers to have absolute control over group conversations.
-When you add someone to a chat, a message appears inside the chat, warning other users.
-If an attacker was adding the user through tampering at the server level, a group administrator may warn other users that he has not added anyone.
-But if the group is very active, the message of adding a new user may escape in 99% of cases.
-By controlling the servers directly, hackers also have other powers.
-For example, they can decide which messages to show in the chat and also send different messages to group administrators.
-In this way, the intrusion goes almost unnoticed and the attackers can safely collect people's data.
+Access to WhatsApp servers would give hackers complete control over group conversations.
+When someone is added to a chat, a message appears within the chat, alerting other users.
+If a hacker added the user by tampering with the server, a group administrator could alert other users that they haven't added anyone.
+However, if the group is very active, the message about a new user's addition could occasionally slip through the cracks.
+By directly controlling the servers, hackers also have additional powers.
+For example, they can decide which messages are displayed within the chat and even send different messages to group administrators.
+This way, the intrusion goes virtually unnoticed, allowing attackers to easily collect people's data.

 Whatsapp on alert

-Researchers at the University of Ruhr said they warned WhatsApp in July last year, but the staff of the instant messaging application did not consider the bug important enough to deserve the cash reward that Facebook offers to all those who discover a do it on one of its platforms.
-Some WhatsApp employees have confirmed the problem to Wired, but have emphasized the fact that when adding a new member in a chat, all users are warned via a message.
-And this would secure user data.
+Researchers at Ruhr University said they notified WhatsApp in July last year, but the messaging app's staff didn't consider the bug significant enough to merit the financial reward Facebook offers to anyone who discovers a flaw in one of its platforms.
+Some WhatsApp employees confirmed the issue to Wired, but emphasized that when a new member is added to a chat, all users are notified via a message.
+This would protect user data.

 How to solve the problem

-According to scholars, the problem could be solved easily, it would be enough for WhatsApp to make a simple modification.
-Add some sort of two-factor authentication to add a user to a new group: a key owned only by the group administrator.
-We will see if WhatsApp decides to follow the researchers' advice.
+According to the researchers, the problem could be easily solved by WhatsApp making a simple change.
+Adding a sort of two-factor authentication to add a user to a new group: a key held only by the group administrator.
+We'll see if WhatsApp decides to follow the researchers' advice.